JonathanReeve/template-course-website/content/index.md

 You may respond to another student's annotation for one or two of your annotations, if you want.
 Just make your responses equally as thoughtful.

-### Homework
+### Lab Assignments

-Homework assignments are due every week, one week after they're assigned.
+Lab assignments are due every week, one week after they're assigned.
 Please submit all homework on CourseWorks.

 ### Final Project

-Your final project will be an focused exploration of a public data set, accompanied with a
+Your final project will be an focused exploration of a public data set, accompanied with a discussion of the ethical issues that surround it.

 During the final week of class, we'll have final project presentations.
 Your paper isn't required to be complete by then, but you'll be expected to speak about your project for 4 minutes.
 Consider it a conference presentation.